dmerejkowsky/blog/content/en/post/0108-classes-rock.md

 client specifications.
 It worked well, until we tried to model the `start` and `stop` methods with a mutable state.
-We concluded that blindly using classes (with methods and mutable attributes) to represent real worlds objects was a mistake.
+We concluded that blindly using classes (with methods and mutable attributes) to represent real-worlds objects was a mistake.

 # Taking a second look at the code